Joan Jett: Early life

 Joan Marie Larkin was born on September 22, 1958, at Lankenau Hospital in Wynnewood, Pennsylvania, a suburb of Philadelphia, to James and Dorothy Larkin.
 She is the oldest of three children.
 Her father was an insurance salesman and her mother was a secretary.
 Her family was Protestant, attending church and Sunday school, but were not strict in their religious beliefs.

 In 1967, Jett's family moved to Rockville, Maryland, where she attended Randolph Junior High School and Wheaton High School.
 She got her first guitar at the age of 13.
 She took some guitar lessons, but soon quit because the instructor kept trying to teach her folk songs.
 Her family then moved to West Covina, California, in Los Angeles County, providing Jett with the opportunity to pursue her musical interests.
 Shortly after the move, her parents divorced and she changed her name to Joan Jett, because she thought it had more of a rock star sound than her birth name.
 She has admitted in recent years that "Jett" was not actually her mother's maiden name, even though that is what she used to tell people.
-In Los Angeles, Jett's favorite night spot was Rodney Bingenheimer's English Disco, a venue that provided the glam rock style she loved.
+In Los Angeles, Jett's favorite night spot was Rodney Bingenheimer's English Disco on the Sunset Strip, a venue that provided the glam rock style she loved.